monsoonmaelstrom/book2/book2.md

 “Not if you help me get his body to the river,” I answer.
 I thrust my knife forward and Liam doesn’t stop me, but I can’t help but note the look in his eyes as I do so.

-I think I might have just killed off whatever delusions Liam may have still been harboring about me being a good person.
+I think I might have killed off whatever delusions Liam may have still been harboring about me being a good person.
 I sigh.

 “You take his arms, I’ll get his legs,” I murmur.